 Our articles of incorporation and bylaws provide that our Board of Directors shall consist of not less than three nor more than nine members as the Board of Directors or our shareholders shall determine from time to time.
-The Board of Directors has currently fixed the number of directors at four.
-The term of each of our directors expires at the 2008 Annual Meeting.
-We have nominated all four directors for election at the meeting to serve until the next Annual Meeting of Shareholders or until their respective successors are duly elected and qualified.
+The Board of Directors has currently fixed the number of directors at five.
+The term of each of our directors expires at the 2009 Annual Meeting.
+We have nominated all four existing directors and have nominated a new director for election at the meeting to serve until the next Annual Meeting of Shareholders or until their respective successors are duly elected and qualified.
 In the event any nominee is unable to serve, the proxies will be voted for a substitute nominee, if any, to be designated by our Board of Directors.
 The Board of Directors has no reason to believe any nominee will be unable or will decline to serve as a director.